evanhoogmoed/Mapping_Genetic_Varients_FTL3/README.md

 # Mapping_Genetic_Varients_FLT3
 Project for Portland State altREU program.
-Visualizing and mapping varients found in the genome of paitents with acute myleoid lukemia.
+Visualizing and mapping varients found on the FLT3 gene.